yashigani/YSViewer/README.md

 # YSViewer
-YSViewer is image viewer like Tweetbot3.
+YSViewer is image viewer like Tweetbot 3.

 ![screenshot](./screenshot.png)